kenvilar/snippets/README.md

-My Snippets in all programming languages
+# My Snippets in all programming languages

+assigning-a-domain-name-to-localhost-for-development-environment